lamhotsimamora/GF-Javascript/README.md

 ```
 <script src="JS/GF-1.js"></script>
 ```
-or you use the CDN of "GF-1.js", copy this code to your HTML
+or if you using internet you can use this code
 ```
 <script src="https://rawgit.com/lamhotsimamora/GF-Javascript/master/JS/GF-1.js"></script>
 ```